orangeduck/PyAutoC/README.md

 The above python object will then act as if it were a "my\_class" struct and on attribute accesses to "name" or "value" will return appropriate python objects.
 A lot less work than writing a bunch of getters and setters!

 For the "somehow\_get\_ptr" function there are lots of options, but the idea is that somehow the python instance should tell you how to get a pointer to the actual struct instance in C. One option is to store C pointers in the python instance using something like "PyCObject\_FromVoidPtr".
-An alternative I like to just store a string in the python instance which identifies it and then in C I can look this string up in a dictionary or similar to find the actual pointer.
+An alternative I like to just store a string in the python instance which identifies it and then in C it is possible to just look this string up in a dictionary or similar to find the actual pointer.

-The above technique can also be easily extended so that as well as members, the class is able to look up methods too!
+The above technique can also be easily extended so that as well as members, the class is able to look up and execute methods too!

 If you use "PyAutoStruct\_SetMember\_TypeId" you can even extend the above to work for arbritary structs/classes.
 For this to work you need to somehow get a PyAutoType value.
 This can be found by feeding a string into "PyAutoType\_Register".
 The "PyAutoType\_Register" function is a simple function which gives a unique identifier to each new string it encounters.
 This means that if you give it a string of a previously registered data type it will return a matching Id.
 One trick I like it to use the ".\_\_class\_\_.\_\_name\_\_" property of a python instance to find the type.
-This means that I can create a python class and it will automatically act like the corrisponding C struct providing it has the same name.
+This means that I can create a new python class with overwritten "\_\_getattr\_\_" and "\_\_setattr\_\_" it will automatically act like the corrisponding C struct with the same name.

 New Argument Types
 ------------------